-Intelligent Forward Collision Warning (i-FCW), which is integrated into Automatic Emergency Braking

-Type and location of sensors the system uses:

-The system uses a mono front camera installed behind the windscreen near the rearview mirror and a radar sensor located behind the front grille.

-System setting used for test (if applicable):

-On (only On and Off are available)

-What is the minimum vehicle speed at which the CIB system becomes active?

-5 km/h (3 mph) (Per manufacturer supplied information)

-What is the maximum vehicle speed at which the CIB system functions?

-For moving lead vehicle: 200 km/h (125 mph)

-For stationary lead vehicle: 80 km/h (50 mph) (Per manufacturer supplied information)

-Does the vehicle system require an initialization sequence/procedure?
-X Yes No If yes, please provide a full description.
+The system uses a mono(1) front camera installed behind the windscreen near the rearview mirror and a radar sensor located behind the front grille.
+System setting used for test (if On (only On and Off are available) applicable): What is the minimum vehicle speed at which the CIB system becomes active?
+5 km/h (3 mph) (Per manufacturer supplied information) What is the maximum vehicle speed at which the CIB system functions?
+For moving lead vehicle: 200km/h (125 mph) For stationary lead vehicle: 80km/h (50 mph) (Per manufacturer supplied information) Does the vehicle system require an initialization Yes sequence/procedure?
+No If yes, please provide a full description.
 Initialization is needed.
-Drive straight above 20 km/h and drive past othe for sensor initialization every ignition reset. er veh icles Will the system deactivate due to repeated CIB activations, impacts, or near-misses?
-X Yes No INO

-If yes, please provide a full description.
+Drive straight above 20kph and drive past other vehicles for sensor initialization every ignition reset.
+Will the system deactivate due to repeated CIB activations, impacts Yes or near-misses?
+No If yes, please provide a full description.